 TL;DR: Our proposed RL-based approach is able to reduce up to 85% testing cost while having the state-of-art diagnosis accuracy in three real-world medical diagnostics tasks.

 Abstract: Dynamic diagnosis is desirable when medical tests are costly or time-consuming.
 In this work, we use reinforcement learning (RL) to find a dynamic policy that selects lab test panels sequentially based on previous observations, ensuring accurate testing at a low cost.
-Clinical diagnostic data are often highly imbalanced; therefore, we aim to maximize the $F_1$ score instead of the error rate.
-However, the $F_1$ score cannot be written as a cumulative sum of rewards, which invalidates standard RL methods.
+Clinical diagnostic data are often highly imbalanced; therefore, we aim to maximize the F1 score instead of the error rate.
+However, optimizing the non-concave $F_1$ score is not a classic RL problem, thus invalidating standard RL methods.
 To remedy this issue, we develop a reward shaping approach, leveraging properties of the $F_1$ score and duality of policy optimization, to provably find the set of all Pareto-optimal policies for budget-constrained $F_1$ score maximization.
 To handle the combinatorially complex state space, we propose a Semi-Model-based Deep Diagnosis Policy Optimization (SM-DDPO) framework that is compatible with end-to-end training and online learning.
 SM-DDPO is tested on diverse clinical tasks: ferritin abnormality detection, sepsis mortality prediction, and acute kidney injury diagnosis.
-Experiments with real-world data validate that SM-DDPO trains efficiently and identifies all Pareto-front solutions.
+Experiments with real-world data validate that SM-DDPO trains efficiently and identify all Pareto-front solutions.
 Across all tasks, SM-DDPO is able to achieve state-of-the-art diagnosis accuracy (in some cases higher than conventional methods) with up to $85\%$ reduction in testing cost.
 Core codes are available at https://github.com/Zheng321/Deep-Reinforcement-Learning-for-Cost-Effective-Medical-Diagnosis.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors’ identity.